 Owner initials Red Cross initials

-Water · tod of odd initials
+Water

 Gas

 Electricity

 Waste Disposal

-F = = 4.1
+and a top a dail

 The Owner will submit any request for reimbursement to the Red Cross within 60 days after the shelter closes.
 Any request for reimbursement for food, supplies or operational costs must be accompanied by supporting invoices.
 Any request for reimbursement for personnel costs must be accompanied by a list of the personnel with the dates and hours worked at the shelter.